Trout Fishing In Ponds: 9 Tips From Experts

 In summer, trout seek deeper water for cooler temperatures, usually holding close to the thermocline if there is one or near any spring upwellings.
 When fishing ponds, targeting the deepest basin year-round can also be a reliable strategy.

-2. Concentrating Your Efforts
+2. Concentrating Efforts

 Here are some productive locations to consider when fishing for trout in ponds:

 - Fish The Windy Side: The wind, especially strong winds can create waves on the far side of the pond.
 The more waver the more oxygen for the trout.
-Winds and waves can also store up stuff off the bottom such as bugs, which can be food for the trout, but the bugs also attract baitfish which then attracts the trout.
+Winds and waves can also store up stuff off the bottom, such as bugs, which can be food for the trout, but the bugs also attract baitfish, which then attracts the trout.

 - Overhanging trees: Trees can provide shelter from the sun and predators.
 There is also a chance that falling insects from the trees will attract trout that feed on falling insects.